andre-gra/cv/README.md

   I also started, for the same client, others projects of web applications used internally, and the creation of a UI library built with Web Components.

   - **Stack**
-    - _Frontend_: React, React Hooks, Tailwind css, Sass, Markdown, React Query, Axios, Vite, Web Components (Stencil), Redux, Storybook and a lot of others...
+    - _Frontend_: React, Typescript, React Hooks, Tailwind css, Sass, Markdown, React Query, Axios, Vite, Web Components (Stencil), Redux, Storybook and a lot of others...
     - _Backend_: NodeJs, bash scripting
     - _Db_: MongoDB
     - _Authentication_: Keycloak